NguyenDuyCuong/ToolBelt/personal-mcp/.serena/memories/tech_stack.md

 - Python 3.13+
 - `fastmcp` for the MCP server
 - `pydantic` for data validation
+- `vnstock` 3.3.0 for retrival stock of vietnam market
 - `uv` for dependency management and running scripts